nyumed-judy-lab/Heckman-domain-generalization/README.md

 ```

 ## **Experiments**
-This code runs the implementation of the HeckmanDG algorithm on tabular or image data.
-The HeckmanDG algorithm is a deep generative model that simultaneously models the confounding effects of latent domains and selects the most predictive features to make the prediction for the target task.
-This implementation includes two models, a deep neural network (DNN) model and a convolutional neural network (CNN) model, and can be used for both tabular and image data.

-Please go to [main_heckmandg.py](main_heckmandg.py).
-The experiment is composed of the following 4 steps; (1) Experiment Settings, (2) Data Preprocessing, (3) Heckman DG, (4) Result Analysis.
+Please go to [main_heckmandg.py](main_heckmandg.py) for the implementation of the HeckmanDG on tabular or image data.
+The code performs data preparation, runs an experiment using the HeckmanDG method, and evaluates the results with the following four steps:
+ 1. Experiment Settings
+ 2. Data Preprocessing
+ 3. Heckman DG
+ 4. Result Analysis

 ### **1. Experiment Settings**